prashikl007/Reflectance_Spectrophotometer_Spectrum_Analyzer_with_Deep_Learning/README.md

 # Spectrum_analyzer
-script to analyze the visible spectrum of element from camera to corresponing wavelength
+script to analyze the visible spectrum of element from camera to corresponding wavelength

 Color_pxel_to_wavelength.py ---> script to map colors to respective wavelength and store it to excel file ---> pixel_wavelength.xlsx